-Figure 2: A 27-year-old woman with an arteriovenous fistula of the digit presented with swelling over her left middle finger.
-Ultrasound of the lesion with the probe perpendicular to the long axis of the finger shows a well-defined heterogeneously hypoechoic lesion in the subcutaneous plane, with vascularity.
+Figure 2: A 27 year-old woman with an arteriovenous fistula of the digit presented with swelling over her left middle finger. (a) Ultrasound of the lesion with the probe perpendicular to the long axis of the finger shows a well defined heterogenously hypoechoic lesion in the subcutaneous plane (arrow). (b) Colour Doppler shows vascularity within the lesion.